Research by Kantar Worldpanel on shopper trends

 This data provides very valuable information relating to consumer purchasing patterns and behaviours in a market which is an important area of expenditure for all consumers, given that the average household in Ireland spends approximately one fifth of their total weekly expenditure on groceries.

-The most recent data provides a summary update of shopper trends up to 20 March 2011.
+Their recent data provides a summary update of shopper trends up to 18 March 2012.

 The presentation examines:

 - Comparable data for the UK grocery market